 "If you are looking for a more local option to purchasing produce, I highly recommend Willowsford CSA.
 You have the ability of meeting your farmer and all the other farm hands that get your weekly shares ready each week for you pick-up.
 In addition, they provide you with excellent newsletters letting you know what you can expect to receive each week and how to consume it.
 The shares are generous, which gives you the opportunity to freeze or can a few batches for winter.

 We are a single-farm CSA – we grow our own produce to make our CSA vegetable shares, raise the hens that provide the eggs for our egg shares and the chickens that provide meat for our chicken share.
 Occasionally we will add an item from another farm in the event of a crop loss or to offer a sample of another farm's fruit.
 We believe in complete transparency – we will always tell you where these items come from and how they are grown.
 We offer additional subscriptions for flowers and milk from neighboring farms.
 We love what we do and are continuously asking how we can do things better – to farm more productively, work more closely with nature, and share food that tastes great.
 We want to make healthy eating accessible, so we provide a weekly newsletter with news from the farm, recipes from our Culinary Director, and cooking and storage tips.

 We believe in a fair price for what we do.
 This allows us to pay better wages, use farming practices that improve our land, treat our animals well, and to share our abundance with local food pantries.

-The 2018 CSA season is 27 weeks long, mid-May through late November.
+The main 2019 CSA season is 25 weeks long, mid-May through mid-November.
 Members receive two reusable bags, weekly emails with what’s in their share, as well as; vegetable information, recipes, cooking techniques and news from the Farm on our blog “Fresh From the Farm.”
 Members also have access to cooking demonstrations, classes and invitations to Farm social events.